If you're out and about near water at dawn or dusk why not bring a set of binoculars and try to spot an otter? There have been recent sightings at the

 - Figgate Burn and Pond

 - the Almond

 - Gogar Burn

 - Union Canal

 If you are lucky enough to see an otter please email us when and where

 Remember that otters are protected by law and should not be disturbed in any way.

 If you are interested in geodiversity you can get involved with the Edinburgh Geological Society.
-The Society run a series of lectures and excursions, and publishes books and leaflets.
+It runs lectures and excursions and publishes books and leaflets.